AndreasTu/jctrace/Readme.md

 * `java.util.concurrent.locks.ReentrantReadWriteLock`
 * `java.util.concurrent.locks.StampedLock`

-The jctrace is currently only tested with Java 8.
+The jctrace is currently only tested with Java 8 and Java 11.

 Jctrace could also create stacktraces of found potential deadlocks to ease the fix of the underlying problem.